 Does adding more subpixels actually increase picture quality?
 The short answer is yes.
 I recently had the opportunity to view (side-by-side) a Sharp Aquos Q+ LC-70UQ17U and a Sharp Aquos Q LC-70EQ10U.
 In my experience, I could see a small but noticeable increase in picture detail on the Aquos Q+ 17U set in comparison to the Aquos Q 10U set.
-This detail increase was more apparent on animated content than with live action content.
+This detail increase was more apparent in animated content than in live-action content.

 So does this increase in detail make these TVs a better option over a true 4K Ultra HDTV?
 In my opinion no. 4K TVs still deliver a better image than Sharp’s Q+ TVs.
 However, they can and do provide more picture detail than some lower to mid-cost standard 1080p TVs, but this also comes with a higher price tag over their cheaper 1080p counterparts.
 My personal preference would be to go with a less-expensive top-performing 1080p model if I wasn’t ready to make the jump to a 4K TV.

 The increase in detail of Sharp’s Q+ series does come with some picture drawbacks such as some loss in vertical resolution according to some industry experts.

 In conclusion, Sharp’s Q+ technology does increase picture detail but not substantially over some standard 1080p displays, but cannot match the performance of true 4K displays.
 If you are considering purchasing an Aquos Q+ TV, I suggest you have a look at one at your local electronics store for a demonstration and evaluation before making your purchase.

 Any questions or comments regarding this article… please leave them below.